Chapter 21: Rachel

 He is thirty.

-Laura is sitting across from him.
+Laura is across the table.

 She is crying.